 Has your vet advised you to use Sentinel Spectrum?

-If one of the products your vet suggested was Sentinel Spectrum then you’re in the right place.
-We will cover all the most important things you need to know before making the decision on whether or not this medication is right for your dog.
+We will cover what you need to know before making deciding if this medication is right for your dog.

 What is Sentinel Spectrum?

-As far as flea control goes, this product is not quite as superior as others – it only kills flea eggs and larva, not the adult fleas.
+- As far as flea control goes, this product only kills flea eggs and larva, not the adult fleas.

-It is said that it can be used alongside CapStar to prevent adult fleas – however, if you were looking for total all-in-one heartworm and flea prevention you may not be happy with Sentinel.
+It is said that it can be used alongside CapStar to prevent adult fleas – however, if you were looking for total all-in-one heartworm and flea prevention you may not be happy with Sentinel Spectrum.

 For example, if you fed the first tablet on March 3rd then you should continue to give the tablets on the 3rd of each month for uninterrupted exposure.